 Generally, students receiving telephone calls during school hours will not be called to the telephone.
 The office will take a message and forward it to the student.
 Only in emergency situations are students removed from class or other school activity to receive a telephone call.
-A telephone in the middle school office is available for students to use between 8:10 - 8:20 a.m. and after school.
+A telephone in the middle school office is available for students to use if necessary.
 Reasons for using the phone should be school related rather than for personal reasons.
 Parents are encouraged to remind their students of appointments, etc. prior to the student leaving home for the day.